thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 # CroMa - Under the Hood

 The software project aims to use human-centric technology to take public transportation & crowd manangement one step ahead.
-We used [Rapid Application Development model](https://en.wikipedia.org/wiki/Rapid_application_development) (RAD) to design several firmware components developed simultaneously, as if they were smaller individual projects.
+We used [Rapid Application Development model](https://en.wikipedia.org/wiki/Rapid_application_development) (RAD) to design several firmware components developed simultaneously as if they were smaller individual projects.
 These are then assembled into the main working prototype.

 ### Defining the Problem Statements

 **Problem  Statement 1:**
-Ramesh is a busy executive who needs to reach his office on time and decide whether to take a public bus for commuting or use his personal vehicle because he stays far away from the office & want to save money
+Ramesh is a busy executive who needs to reach his office on time and decide whether to take a public bus for commuting or use his personal vehicle as he stays very far away from the office & want to save money
 <br>
 **Hypothesis:**
-If Ramesh uses CroMa for tracking the public buses available at his nearest bus-stop then he can plan his shuttle accordingly, & will reach his desired location at time, without needing to travel in an alternate public transport.
+If Ramesh uses CroMa for tracking the public buses available at his nearest bus-stop then he can plan his shuttle accordingly & will reach his desired location at time, without needing to travel in an alternate public transport.

 **Problem Statement 2:**
 Vartika is a seven month pregnant women who needs to board a long distance bus with ample seats available because she is agoraphobic, and her physical conditions does'nt allow her to stand for longer duration